Who benefits from HARP?

-HARP, which offers refinancing on Fannie Mae or Freddie Mac mortgages, has expanded eligibility that accommodates borrowers with loan-to-value ratios (LTVs) above 125%.
+HARP, which offers refinancing on Fannie Mae or Freddie Mac mortgages, accommodates borrowers with loan-to-value ratios (LTVs) above 100%.
 Your LTV is the amount you owe divided by the house's current market value.
-This change is especially relevant in states hit hard by declining home values.

 You must be current on your mortgage with no late payments during the past six months, and no more than one late payment during the past 12 months.

 Less documentation and verification is required regarding income and current employment when compared to a traditional refinance.

 See More Eligibility Guidelines >

 Lower Borrowing Costs

 HARP allows for reduced closing costs.
 No credit report fee is required and, in most cases, no appraisal fee is required – allowing borrowers to take advantage of additional savings.

 The Home Affordable Modification Program (HAMP) is designed to assist borrowers who are having difficulty making their monthly mortgage payments, whereas HARP provides a refinance opportunity to borrowers who are current and whose home value has decreased.
 HAMP is designed to provide savings for homeowners overwhelmed by unaffordable increases in expenses or loss of income.

 To speak with an M&T Mortgage Loan Officer about your HARP eligibility, please call